Strasburg Ks 12, Nats top Cards 8-1; 1 win from World Series

-The Cardinals, quite simply, can’t hit in this NLCS: They have a grand total of two runs and 11 hits through three games.
+Still, the Cardinals, quite simply, can’t score in this NLCS: They have a grand total of two runs and 11 hits through three games.
 Washington’s three starters have a combined ERA – no calculator necessary for this one – of 0.00.

 Yes, that’s zero-point-zero-zero.